 - Research and analysis to understand and address important issues on the horizon for Australian agriculture.

-A complete list of industries in the AgriFutures Australia portfolio is available on the website.
+A complete list of industries in the AgriFutures Australia portfolio is available on the website agrifutures.com.au.

 Australian Meat Processor Corporation

 The Australian Meat Processor Corporation (AMPC) is the rural Research and Development Corporation that supports the red meat processing industry throughout Australia.
-AMPC’s mandate is to provide research, development and extension services that improve the sustainability and efficiency of the sector.
+AMPC’s mandate is to provide research, development and extension services that improve the sustainability, efficiency and profitability of the sector.

 Red meat processor levies are strategically invested in research, development and extension programs that are aligned to targeted marketing initiatives.
-These programs deliver outcomes and benefits for both the Australia red meat processing industry and the broader Australia community.
+These programs deliver outcomes and benefits for both the Australian red meat processing industry and the broader Australian community.